-Industrial IoT: What It is and the Trends Driving It in 2018
+Industrial IoT: What It Is and the Trends Driving It in 2018

 An additional problem is that upgrading the plants to obtain the data can be extremely costly and also disruptive to operations, making the whole proposition economically unattractive.
 “Unless we can solve this challenge, Industrial IIoT will not fulfil its potential,” Sim said.

-What is the Industrial Internet of Things (IIoT)
+What Is the Industrial Internet of Things (IIoT)

 Think of the IIoT as a part of the Internet of Things, which is the sum of connected devices, sensors and computers all working to collect and analyze data.
 The application of this IoT in industrial environments like power plants and factories will allow organizations to process much larger data sets much faster, which can be used to reduce waste and inefficiencies.
 “Gathering process data on pressures, temperatures, flow rates, RPM, vibration and other technical data will allow smart IIoT software to make plants more efficient, safer, and more reliable,” he said.